Note

 What is Hard-matching in Microsoft Entra Connect Sync and Cloud Sync?

-When Microsoft Entra Connect or Cloud Sync adds new objects from Active Directory, the Microsoft Entra ID service tries to match the incoming object with an Microsoft Entra object by looking up the incoming object’s sourceAnchor value against the OnPremisesImmutableId attribute of existing cloud managed objects in Microsoft Entra ID.
+When Microsoft Entra Connect or Cloud Sync adds new objects from Active Directory, the Microsoft Entra ID service tries to match the incoming object with an Entra object by looking up the incoming object’s sourceAnchor value against the OnPremisesImmutableId attribute of existing cloud managed objects in Microsoft Entra ID.
 If there's a match, Microsoft Entra Connect or Cloud Sync takes over the source or authority (SoA) of that object and updates it with the properties of the incoming Active Directory object in what is known as "hard-match."

 What’s changing